Skip to content

 → Browse the Index by city, gig type and band size

-The Musicians' Union publishes minimum rates — currently around £125 for a 2-hour pub gig.
+The Musicians' Union 2026 national gig rate is £167.16 per musician for pub or club gigs up to 3 hours.
 Below that, you're underselling the craft and dragging the market down for everyone else.
-The Index p25 for your gig type is a better working floor.
+The MU figure is the recommended fair-rate floor; the Index p25 for your gig type is a better working market-rate floor.

 Yes — typically 20–40% more Friday/Saturday vs midweek for the same venue.
 Weddings and private parties don't discount for weekdays; if anything, midweek weddings pay similar to weekend ones because demand is inelastic.